 - Discuss with the child’s other parent about who should be at home with the child.

-- Think of cozy and calm things you and the child can do together.
+- Think of cozy and calm things you and your child can do together.
 Maybe you can read a book?
 Draw?
 Watch a movie?
-We have a secret movie and book and craft cupboard at home that is perfect for days like these.
+We have a secret movie, book and craft cupboard at home that is perfect for days like these.
 Bake coconut balls?
 Cuddle on the couch?
 Play computer games together?

 - Give your child free access to sweet drinks and ice cream.
-Remind them to drink / eat ice cream if they do not do it themselves.
-Fluid is important during a fever!
+High fluid intake is important for children who have a fever!
+Remind them to drink if they don’t do it themselves.

 - Let the child sleep as much as they want (often the child wants to sleep much more than usual).
 Take the opportunity to relax, read my blog, call a friend or read the newspaper when the child is asleep.